-PEACEtalks invites you to the Sydney book launch of Dr Mick Pope’s new book, “A Climate of Justice: Loving your neighbour in a warming world”.
-This is a chance to hear an introduction and excerpts read by the author, a panel discussion with other climate justice experts and practitioners, and an open Q&A session on an important and urgent topic.
-Signed copies will be available for purchase on the night at a special discount price.
+PEACEtalks hosted the Sydney book launch of Dr Mick Pope’s new book, “A Climate of Justice: Loving your neighbour in a warming world”.
+This was chance to hear an introduction and excerpts read by the author, a panel discussion with other climate justice experts and practitioners, and an open Q&A session on an important and urgent topic.

 About the book: What does it mean to love our neighbours in a world that is warming?
 Christians are called to seek justice as a reflection God’s character and an expression of care for those around us.
 Yet the list of injustices can seem overwhelming: inequality; modern slavery; the refugee crisis; the ways in which indigenous people around the world are treated and mistreated, including in this land; and so many more.
 What does climate change have to do with these?
 Through the lens of the Parable of the Good Samaritan, Dr Mick Pope argues that our warming world links these and other justice issues and that we cannot address them in isolation.